AntiParty/patches-twitch/docs/custom-command-editing.md

 *Now, when someone uses `!rank`, your bot will reply with that message, filling in the details for each user!*

+## Replies to Messages

+When your bot responds to a command (including custom messages), it will reply directly to the user's message in chat (if supported by the platform).
+This keeps conversations organized and makes it clear who the bot is responding to.

 You can use these special words in curly braces, and the bot will fill them in:

 - `{username}` — The user’s name